cilium/cilium/README.rst

 secure use of modern application protocols such as HTTP, gRPC and Kafka.
 Cilium is integrated into common orchestration frameworks such as Kubernetes and Mesos.

-A new Linux kernel technology called BPF is at the foundation of Cilium.
-It supports dynamic insertion of BPF bytecode into the Linux kernel at various integration points such as: network IO, application sockets, and tracepoints to implement security, networking and visibility logic.
-BPF is highly efficient and flexible.
-To learn more about BPF, read more in our extensive `BPF and XDP Reference Guide`_.
+A new Linux kernel technology called eBPF is at the foundation of Cilium.
+It supports dynamic insertion of eBPF bytecode into the Linux kernel at various integration points such as: network IO, application sockets, and tracepoints to implement security, networking and visibility logic. eBPF is highly efficient and flexible.
+To learn more about eBPF, read more in our extensive `BPF and XDP Reference Guide`_.

 .. image:: https://cdn.rawgit.com/cilium/cilium/master/Documentation/images/cilium-arch.png